malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 the heterogeneities dramatically increase, however the quantities don't do so equally.
-Quantities which have a longer length-scale demonstrate significantly less heterogeneity, with $\tau_F$ having the most while $\tau_D$ has the least.
+Quantities which have a longer length-scale demonstrate less heterogeneity, with $\tau_F$ having the most while $\tau_D$ has the least.
+For the rotational relaxations,
+$\tau_{T4}$ has the largest heterogeneity and smallest distance, while
+$\tau_{T2}$ has the smallest heterogeneity and largest distance, and $\tau_{T3}$ sits between.
-The longer the distance travelled the more Gaussian the relaxation.
+This follows the trend of the translations, with quantities describing larger distances having smaller heterogeneities, suggesting that we have a general result being, the longer the distance travelled the more Gaussian the relaxation.

-![Histogram displaying the distribution of the relaxation times for the last passage time.](../Projects/Dynamics/figures/histogram_last_passage.svg){width=80% #fig:relaxation_distribution}
+![Histogram displaying the distribution of the relaxation times for the last passage time.
+](../Projects/Dynamics/figures/histogram_last_passage.svg){width=80% #fig:relaxation_distribution}

 ![Degree of heterogeneity for each of the molecular relaxations as a function of temperature.